metaworx/tbp-acf-geonames/README.md

 ## Installation

-1. Copy the `tbp-acf-geonames` folder into your `wp-content/plugins` folder
+1. Copy the `tbp-acf-fields` folder into your `wp-content/plugins` folder
 2. Activate the Geo Names plugin via the plugins admin page
 3. Create a new field via ACF and select the Geo Names type
 4. Read the description above for usage instructions